Gluesticks Blog

 • disposable icing bags: these disposable icing bags make cleanup a breeze.
 I recommend double bagging the royal icing.

-How To Make Nostalgic Sugar Eggs
+How To Make Panoramic Sugar Eggs

 hand pressing wet sugar into the egg mold.